alexandrezlima/documentations/docs/lockon.md

             ![Character-forward](assets/lockon-assets/character-forward.png){ width=500}
             <figcaption>The `search sphere` starts at `char` and use its forward direction</figcaption>
             </figure>
-        If you mark the variable `bConsiderOffscreenTargets` as `true`, the search sphere above will be centered at the characters' position or camera's position.

 * `bRotatePlayerAtTarget`: If true, rotates the player to face the target.
 You have three rotation options in the `PlayerRotationType` variable: `UseControllerDesiredRotation` (recommended for third/first person games), `RotateOnTargetDirection` (recommended for top/down and fixed camera games) and `RotateOnCameraDirection` (similar to the first option, but it has corrections regarding the camera offset, which means it will corretly face the target no matter the camera/spring arm offset).